 14 Points which the IRS utilizes to assist the agency in determining the classification of an organization as a Church.

-13) Sunday schools for religious instruction of the young
+- Sunday schools for the religious instruction of the young

-Note: The IRS may or may not classified a religious organization as a church depending on the numbers of points they have or may have in the future, may still be classified by the IRS as tax exempt "religious organization."
+Note: The IRS may or may not classified a religious organization as a church depending on the number of points they have or may have in the future, may still be classified by the IRS as tax-exempt “religious organization.”

-All organization classified in this category must practice the declared belief and statements and conduct the business in accepted accounting ethics.
-With changes in the organization's practices and purpose this classification may also change.
-Tax exempt status can be revoked for cause.
+All organizations classified in this category must practice the declared belief and statements and conduct the business in accepted accounting ethics.
+With changes in the organization’s practices and purpose, this classification may also change.
+Tax-exempt status can be revoked for cause.